liudakl/ParAIsite/README.md

 ### Which data ParAIsite expects you to have before the execution it?

 - Requires targets (Thermal Conductivities) and inputs (structure of compounds) in pkl format;
-- For the datasets: AFLOW, L96, MIX and HH143 they are avaible in *structure_scaler* folder.
+- For the datasets: AFLOW, Dataset1, Dataset2, and MIX they are avaible in *structure_scaler* folder.

 ## How to test ParAIsite on Data?